Mercedes CLA - MPG, running costs & CO2

 Mercedes CLA MPG & CO2

-Every Mercedes CLA costs the standard rate per year in road tax, except the hybrid, which is slightly discounted, but spending more than £40,000 (which is certainly possible if you splash out on options) incurs an extra tariff in the first five renewal years, increasing the bill to nearly £500.
+Every Mercedes CLA costs the standard rate per year in road tax, except the hybrid, which is slightly discounted, but spending more than £40,000 (which is certainly possible if you splash out on options) incurs an extra tariff in the first five renewal years, increasing the bill to over £500.

 Mercedes models come with a three-year/unlimited-mileage warranty, with three years of roadside assistance for added peace of mind.
 This matches the cover from BMW, while Audi limits mileage to 60,000.
 Hyundai throws in an extra two years of cover.